Don’t Guess – Know the Concrete Moisture Level Before Work Starts

 This scenario is all too common.
 The costs associated with moisture-related flooring failures run into the millions of dollars each and every year.
 The pity of it all is that these problems can be prevented if people know the true concrete moisture level, instead of relying on guesses or test methods that are not scientifically proven as being reliable.

-Factors that affect concrete drying times
+What factors affect concrete drying times?